 In today’s digital marketing landscape, consumers and businesses alike are assigning more and more power to a source they trust: the influencer.

-In sum: because B2B purchases leave no room for trial and error, preliminary research in the form of peer input is frequently guided by B2B influencers.
+Because B2B purchases leave no room for trial and error, preliminary research in the form of peer input is frequently guided by B2B influencers.

-Choose experts over a “fresh voice”
+Choose expertise over a fame

 Sometimes, companies are under the impression that an influencer far outside their organization is the key to innovation.
 But the best advocates can come in the form of existing customers, business partners, and, in the case of IBM, employees.